Review: Non-Dairy Yogurts

 Besides sugar, non-dairy yogurts need thickeners.
 Dairy milk solidifies on its own during the fermentation process, though most store-bought dairy yogurts contain extra thickeners like tapioca starch and gelatin anyway.
 Alternative milks must not set up well, since every non-dairy yogurt I’ve seen contains several different thickeners.
 No getting around it, dairy yogurt is a simpler product than non-dairy yogurt.
 It’s rather like trying to raise a loaf using wheat versus trying to make a gluten-free loaf– the latter is always going to be more iffy and complicated.
 And yet, sometimes it’s what you need.

 I also enjoy Nancy’s Organic Cultured Soy yogurt.
 It has a shorter, more natural list of ingredients than many of the alternative yogurts.
 It’s sweetened with amazake (from brown rice), white grape juice, and agave.
 The additional sweetness makes for a yogurt that I enjoy straight out of the container.
-Of course the sweetener also makes it higher calorie, higher carb, and lower protein, cup for cup, compared with the Wildwood Unsweetened soy yogurt.
+Of course the sweetener also makes it higher calorie, higher carb, and lower protein, cup for cup, compared with the Wildwood Unsweetened soy yogurt (2019 update– this product isn’t available now).

 The Nancy’s is quite solid in the container because it uses agar-agar as its only thickener.
 I liked that simplicity and the fact that agar-agar is a traditional food.
-Because it doesn’t use a complicated mix of thickeners, the Nancy’s is quite solid in the container and takes a lot of stirring initially.
+Because agar sets up so firmly, the Nancy’s takes a lot of stirring initially.
 It never becomes quite as smooth as some of the other yogurts I tested.

 Amande Cultured Almond Milk is sweetened with pineapple and peach juice.
 Because of that, it has a bit of a fruity tang.
 It also, naturally, has an almond flavor.
 Almond milk is pretty thin, and Amande has three different ingredients to thicken it: rice starch, locust bean gum, and pectin.
-It’s quite solid in the container but it stirs up to a yogurt-y consistency.
+It’s solid in the container but stirs up to a yogurt-y consistency.
+(6/19/13 My co-op has been having supply problems with this for months, I hope that resolves soon.
+Meanwhile I’ve picked up some Almond Dream yogurt; tasty, but has ingredients I try to avoid like cane sugar and cornstarch.
+12/16/13: Cascade Fresh is having continuing production problems with Amande and it is still not available.)

 So Delicious Coconut Milk Yogurt has a bright white color and a mild, moderately coconut-y flavor.
 It was by far the creamiest of the four yogurts I tried, the only one with a texture comparable to dairy yogurt.
 It’s also the only one of the four that uses cane sugar (evaporated cane juice).
 Coconut has a lot of saturated fat, and half of the calories in this yogurt are from fat, mostly saturated fat.